hpe-storage/python-hpedockerplugin/docs/peer-persistence-based-replication.md

 With Peer Persistence, when a Docker user mounts a replicated volume(s), HPE 3PAR Docker Plugin creates VLUNs corresponding to the replicated volume(s) on BOTH the arrays.
-However, they are served only by an active array the other array being on standby mode.
+However, they are served only by the active array with the other array being on standby mode.
 When the corresponding RCG is switched over or primary array goes down, the secondary array takes over and makes the VLUN(s) available.
 After swithover, the active array goes in standby mode while the other array becomes active.